sujal-aggarwal/Image-Generator/README.md

 # Image-Generator
-Deplyoing machine learning Web App which utilises OpenAI API to generate image based on text description of the image.
+Deplyoing machine learning Web App which utilises OpenAI API to generate image based on text description of the image.<br>
-To Deploy the web app in your local system first dotenv library by
+To Deploy the web app in your local system first install dotenv library by
 ```ruby
 pip install python-dotenv
 ```